soobinrho/bash-git-pull-in-every-folder/README.md

 # Installation

 FYI, it works the same without installation as well.
-You can just copy and paste everything on `GitPullInEveryFolder` file onto your console, and it will work the same.
+You can just copy and paste everything on `PullGitAll` file onto your console, and it will work the same.
 However, if you want, you could install it: